Have you thought about what “life skills” you want your children to be learning? Wait, what are life skills, you say? According to Wikipedia,

-1. Drink from a straw cup and an open cup — my babies could both drink water from a regular straw by 7 months old (we just used the regular BPA-free Take and Toss cups from Target…we still have them, too!) and from around 18 months, both kids drank from open glasses at meals (you can see what we used here, but if glass makes you wary, you could always start with those little plastic “bathroom” cups) — These are incredibly helpful skills to have when you are away from home b/c you won’t need to have special kid cups on hand!
+1. Drink from a straw cup and an open cup — my babies could both drink water from a regular straw by 7 months old (we just used the regular BPA-free Take and Toss cups from Target…we still have them, too!) and from around 18 months, both children drank from open top kids drinking glasses at meals (if glass makes you wary, you could always start with those little paper bathroom cups) — These are incredibly helpful skills to have when you are away from home because you won’t need to have special kid cups on hand!

 2. Eat with a spoon and fork — from the time you start feeding your baby solid foods, put a spoon in their hand; my children could eat with a spoon and fork by 18 months…now whether they choose to or not even now is a different story!!! 😉

 3. Hold a book and turn pages carefully one-by-one — my oldest could do this from 9 months old; my youngest by 18 months…after she realized books were for reading and not for eating!

 4. Blow their nose — this was on my must-teach-them-as-soon-as-possible-list and I do believe it really is a skill that can be taught!!!
 Both my kids were able to blow their nose on cue shortly after turning one year old!!
 Model, model, model!
 At ages 3 and 4, my two can do this completely independently.